Masked Gradient-Based Causal Structure Learning: Experiments

-We first consider the data model previously used by \citet{Peters2014causal,Lachapelle2019grandag}: each function $f_i$ is sampled from a Gaussian Process (GP) with RBF kernel of bandwidth one and the noises are zero-mean Gaussians.
-This setting is identifiable according to \citet{Peters2014causal}.
+We first consider the data model previously used by \citet{Peters2014causal,Lachapelle2019grandag,Zheng2020learning}: each function $f_i$ is sampled from a Gaussian Process (GP) with RBF kernel of bandwidth one.
+This setting is known to be identifiable \cite{Peters2014causal}.
+For MCSL-MLP, GraN-DAG, CAM, and NOTEARS-MLP, an additional CAM pruning step is used to remove spurious edges.
+We did not apply this pruning step to other baselines as they have much lower TPRs, especially on ER4 graphs.

-The empirical results are reported in Table~\ref{tab:results_gp} with graph sizes $d\in\{10, 50\}$.\footnote{For GES and PC, we treat undireted edges as true positives if the true graph has a directed edge in place of the undirected ones.}~We observe that MaskedNN, GraN-DAG, and CAM outperform the other methods across almost all settings in terms of SHD and TPR.
-MaskedNN is observed to have a better performance with small graphs while CAM performs the best for $50$-node graphs.
+The empirical results are reported in Table~\ref{tab:results_gp} with graph sizes $d\in\{10, 50\}$ and the results for $d\in\{20, 100\}$ are given in Appendix~\ref{more_exp_gp}.
+We observe that MCSL-MLP, GraN-DAG, and CAM outperform the other methods across most settings.
+MCSL-MLP has a better performance with small graphs while CAM performs the best for $100$-node graphs.
 Nevertheless, their differences are minor, compared with the performance of other methods.
-The performances of GES and PC degrade as the number of edges increases.
-Both DAG-GNN and NOTEARS perform poorly on this dataset, possibly because they may not be able to model this type of causal relationships, and moreover, they operate on the notion of weighted adjacency matrix which is not obvious here.
+NOTEARS-MLP is on par with MCSL-MLP, GraN-DAG, and CAM on ER1 graphs, but performs poorly on ER4 graphs.
+Both DAG-GNN and NOTEARS have poor performance, possibly because they cannot model this type of causal relationships, and moreover, they operate on the notion of weighted adjacency matrix which is not obvious here.
+Kernel-based methods have a cubic computational complexity w.r.t.~sample size, so we pick $500$ samples for each dataset.
+Yet they may still be too slow for large ER4 graphs ($>12$ hours) and we do not report their results for these cases.
+We observe that GES-GS and PC-KCI perform similarly to GES and PC, respectively.
+A possible reason is that although more powerful score function and conditional independence test are utilized, GES-GS and PC-KCI are limited by their computational complexity and only part of the samples can be used.
+Finally, we find that the output graph of SAM is not guaranteed to be acyclic and the performance is outperformed by a large margin; in particular, it learns very few true edges with $50$-node ER4 graphs.

-\subsubsection{Quadratic Functions}
+\subsection{Quadratic Functions}